reactjs/react.dev/beta/src/pages/apis/react/useMemo.md

 ## Troubleshooting {/*troubleshooting*/}

-### Everytime my component renders `useMemo` is triggered {/*everytime-my-component-renders-useMemo-is-triggered*/}
+### Every time my component renders `useMemo` is triggered {/*every-time-my-component-renders-useMemo-is-triggered*/}

-There can be scenarios where the `useMemo` calculates the expensive function on each render:
+`useMemo` calculates the expensive function on each render when:

-1. You have dependencies that change on each render.
-To debug the issue, try to Console log the dependencies and check if they are changing or are the same on every render.
+1. you have dependencies that change on each render.
+To debug the issue, `console.log` the dependencies and check if they are changing or remain same on every render.

-2. You might have missed specifying the dependencies with `useMemo`, which basically forces the memoized value to be recalculated every time.
+2. you might have missed specifying the dependencies with `useMemo`, which forces the memoized value to be recalculated every time.

 ```js {11}
 // 🚩 Doesn't work: no dependencies